 Each environment degree program requires a completion of 36 credits as well as a summer internship and a thesis or a capstone project.
 In addition, all joint-degree students are required to attend three weeks of technical skills training before beginning their studies at FES.
 These are hands-on workshops, offered every August, that teach plant identification, ecosystems management, land measurement, and urban ecosystem analysis.
 Please see Degree Programs

 For the Master of Arts in Global Affairs, there are three required foundation courses.
 The remainder of courses are tailored to the students particular academic and career interests.
 For more information on curriculum, please see Courses

 Each school individually admits students in accordance with its own criteria.
 Prospective students may apply to the program prior to matriculation by submitting a separate application to each school during a single admissions cycle.
 For more information on admission, please visit FES Masters Admissions

 and theGraduate School of Arts and Sciences.

 Students pay tuition for three semesters at FES, and three semesters at GSAS.
 Fellowships awarded to joint degree students from the Global Affairs program are applied to the semesters in which the student is enrolled through GSAS.
 For information on fellowships offered to Global Affairs students, see Jackson Institute Tuition & Funding.

-For information about financial aid at FES, see FES Financial Aid.
+For more information on applying for financial aid at FES, please see the FES financial aid website